sdr-enthusiasts/gitbook-adsb-guide/useful-extras/alternative-graphing-with-prometheus-grafana.md

 ## Configuring data source and dashboard in Grafana

-After you have logged into the `grafana` console the following manual steps are required to connect to `influxdb` as the data source
+After you have logged into the `grafana` console the following manual steps are required to connect to `prometheus` as the data source

 1. Click `Add your first data source` in the main panel
 2. Click `Prometheus` from the list of options provided